radareorg/radare2-book/basic_commands/print_modes.md

-            asm.linesout: If enabled show out of block lines asm.linesright: If enabled show lines before opcode instead of offset asm.linesstyle: If enabled iterate the jump list backwards asm.lineswide: If enabled put an space between lines asm.middle: Allow disassembling jumps in the middle of an instruction asm.offset: Show offsets at disassembly
+            asm.linesout: If enabled show out of block lines asm.linesright: If enabled show lines before opcode instead of offset asm.linesstyle: If enabled iterate the jump list backwards asm.lineswide: If enabled put a space between lines asm.middle: Allow disassembling jumps in the middle of an instruction asm.offset: Show offsets at disassembly
               asm.pseudo: Enable pseudo syntax